 }

-The API returns a detailed JSON object.
-Here is a sample response for a valid email:
+The API returns a JSON object with detailed validation results.
+Here is a sample response:

 {